How to Use submitit

 Complete Examples

-Complete PyTorch and Jax example with all these tricks.
+Complete PyTorch and JAX example with all these tricks.

 PyTorch: